Baby formula recalled for not meeting FDA standards, not having enough iron

 (WKBN) – Able Groupe is recalling some infant formula for not meeting Food and Drug Administration standards.

-The recall, announced Monday, is for certain products labeled infant formula that were sold under the brand names HiPP, Holle, Bioland and Kendamil.
+The recall, announced Monday, is for certain products labeled infant formula that was sold under the brand names HiPP, Holle, Bioland and Kendamil.
 The recall is being coordinated with the FDA.

 The FDA says the formula contains insufficient amounts of iron and also fails to meet other FDA requirements.
 If babies do not get enough iron, it could lead to iron deficiency anemia, “which, if untreated, has irreversible cognitive and functional development outcomes,” the FDA said.